The Fender Squier Bullet Stratocaster is a fantastic guitar for learning the ropes of music. Everybody starts out somewhere, right?

 Music is a universal language.
 Through music, one can easily relay what that person is feeling.
 There are different forms of music through which one can communicate and express.
 As for me, I find it easier to pour out my emotions through the sound resonating through my guitar strings.
 And I know many others reading this feel the same way too.

 Along with the feeling of the person playing the guitar, the sound produced from the guitar matters equally.
-Therefore, it is really important to pick the right one.
+Therefore, it is really important to pick the right one and start practicing.

 If you are looking at this review of the Fender Squier Bullet Stratocaster then I know that you are a beginner.
 And I know you all are guitar fanatics too.